-- 6.1 Obtain the mass of the empty dish and a piece of fiber glass cloth about 500 mm (20 in.) square to the nearest 0.1 g. - 6.2 Keep the glass plate over the density measure and shake the water suspension.
+6.1 Obtain the mass of the empty dish and a piece of fiber glass cloth about 500 mm (20 in.) square to the nearest 0.1 g.

+6.2 For the water sample used in the density measurement, keep the glass plate over the density measure and shake the water suspension.
+If the density of water is not determined, obtain at least 200 mL of a representative sample of water in a container and determine the mass of the water sample to the nearest 0.1 g.
 Pour the water sample into the glass dish.
 Using the rubber syringe, wash solids adhered in the measure into the dish using a minimum amount of water.
-Cover the water with the fiberglass cloth to prevent loss of solids during drying. - 6.3 Place the dish in a microwave oven and heat it for approximately 20 min or until the water has evaporated.
-Determine the mass of the dish and place it back in the microwave oven for 2 min increments until the mass determined in two subsequent determinations do not differ by more than 0.5 g. - 6.4 Determine the mass of the dish and cloth with the dried solids. - 6.5 Calculate the percent solids in terms of percent by mass to the nearest 0.1% and in ppm to the nearest 1000 ppm.
+Cover the water with the fiberglass cloth to prevent loss of solids during drying.

+6.3 Place the dish in a microwave oven and heat it for approximately 20 min or until the water has evaporated.
+Determine the mass of the dish and place it back in the microwave oven for 2 min increments until the mass determined in two subsequent determinations do not differ by more than 0.5 g.
+At any step in the drying process, discontinue additional drying if the net mass of water and solids in the dish is less than 0.5 g.

+6.4 Determine the mass of the dish and cloth with the dried solids.

+6.5 Calculate the percent solids in terms of percent by mass to the nearest 0.1 % and in ppm to the nearest 1000 ppm.
+If the measured value is less than 500 ppm, record the value as zero or the actual calculated value.

-$$S_W, \% = \frac{M_s}{M_W} \times 100$$ (2)
+$$S_w, \% = \frac{M_s}{M_w} \times 100 \tag{2}$$

-$$S{ppm} = S_W \times 10000 \tag{3}$$
+$$S{ppm} = S_W \times 10\,000\tag{3}$$